Job Purpose and Background in summary

 - Strong interpersonal skills and the ability to work with teams of individuals and colleagues

-This is an exciting role in a burgeoning program that has the potential to expand rapidly across the globe.
+This is an exciting role in a burgeoning program that we hope to expand across the globe as CDP expands its work.

 Before you apply

-We’ll only use the information you provide to process your application.
-For more details on how we use your information, see our applicant’s privacy notice.
-By uploading your CV and covering letter, you are permitting CDP to use the information you have provided for recruitment purposes.
+We will only use the information you provide to process your application.
+For more details on how we use your information, see CDP’s applicants privacy notice.
+By providing your CV and covering letter, you are permitting CDP to use the information you have provided for recruitment purposes.

 How to apply:

 Please upload your CV in the application form along with a covering letter as an additional document setting out how you meet the required skills and experience or key responsibilities, which should be no more than two pages.
-The deadline is 23 January 2022.
+The deadline is midnight GMT on 19th March 2023, with interviews planned for w/c 20th March 2020.